lr42/stama/roadmap.md

 	- Super states with only one sub state
 	- Many states that have similar transitions, that could instead all be part of a super state
+	- StateMachines that fully overlap
+	- StateMachines that partially overlap!
+		- Something pretty crazy must be going on for this to happen.
 - [ ] Add the ability to output a representation of a StateMachine as a mermaid diagram.
 - [ ] Add the ability to output a representation of a StateMachine as a